macjoeUmanah/faceDetectApi/README.md

 # faceDetectApi
-This Api for the face detection app built with node and express
+This is the Api for the face detection app built with node and express